jeppe119/zen-something-theme/README.md

 - Theme created for Zen Browser
 - Inspired by the Gruvbox color scheme by morhetz
-- Built with help from Claude (Anthropic)
+- Built with help from Claude my guy